 On July 12, 2008, approximately 500 guests participated in the Centennial Celebration at the Warden's residence at the Complex.
 Staff from around the state, retirees and a couple hundred Arizona citizens participated.

 As part of the event, CO IV John Hernandez and CO III Marty Hall created several displays that showed the rich history of the Florence Prison.
-While some of these displays can be seen at the Central Office, all six have been digitally re-created for viewing here.

 In 1933, due to an unfortunate incident of a death row prisoner during a hanging, a reform of Arizona's death penalty condemned hanging prisoners.
 The new policy was to put prisoners to death by lethal gas.
 Presently, Arizona Law authorizes lethal injection for inmates sentenced to death after November 15, 1992.
 If the inmate was sentenced prior to that date, the inmate may choose between lethal gas or lethal injection.

 In the first decade of the century, auto travel became popular, and Arizona responded with a program to develop highways and improve existing roads.
 Inmates from the prison in Florence were a ready pool of cheap labor.
 In October of 1913, seventy-five prisoners arrived by train in Bisbee and were hauled over the pass in mule-drawn wagons to the prison camp in Tombstone Canyon.
 Prison road gangs built the highway over the mountain pass between Bisbee and Tombstone.
 The inmates also improved a stretch of the Douglas Highway, and built a bridge at Fairbanks over the San Pedro River.
 Today, a concrete monument commemorates the completion of the road.
 The road is still open, but today it is used mostly by hikers, joggers and cyclists.